agera-sdk/previous-version-2/README.md

   - In the browser, these files are stored in the RAM.
 - `app-storage:` refers to files in the application data storage directory.
 They are data stored dynamically in the application with persistence.

-If you need to use `app-storage:` in the browser, never use synchronous operations as they will currently panic since the browser has no support for synchronous operations.
+If you need to use `app-storage:` in the browser, never use synchronous operations (these with the `_sync` suffix) as they will currently panic since the browser has no support for synchronous operations.

 #### Web Compatibility in the File System